Adaptive Data Retention

 Dynatrace periodically deletes transaction storage and Session Replay storage data that is older than the configured retention time.
-Adaptive Data Retention is a functionality by which Dynatrace periodically increases or decreases the retention time of this data if the tenant environment storage quota is exceeded or, in a Dynatrace Managed environment, if disk space is insufficient.
+Adaptive Data Retention is a functionality according to which Dynatrace periodically increases or decreases the retention time of this data if the tenant environment storage quota is exceeded or, in a Dynatrace Managed environment, if disk space is insufficient.

 Each data type stored on a disk has a default retention time, which specifies how long that data type can be stored on disk.